I have a contract with Three and I’m about to go on holiday. Can I use my phone while I’m there? How much will it cost me?

 Feel At Home should kick in the moment you step off the plane.
 You'll receive a text confirming you're in a Feel At Home zone, and then another one confirming the standard roaming rates for that country.

 There are just a couple of limitations to watch out for:

 - The usual allowances on your contract apply, but if you go over them, you'll be charged the usual roaming rates - up to 18.8p per minute, 5.9p per text, and 10p per MB of data.

-- If part of your plan is 'unlimited' or 'all you can eat,' it's capped abroad - 3000 minutes, 5000 texts, or 25GB of data.
-That's a massive amount though, so you probably don't need to worry about exceeding the limit.
+- If part of your plan is unlimited, 'all you can eat', or has a large allowance, it's capped abroad - 3000 minutes, 5000 texts, or 12GB of data.
+That's a pretty big amount though, so you probably don't need to worry about exceeding the limit.

 If you're going elsewhere…

-You can still use your Three phone outside of the EU - again, check Three's website to see if your country is covered and what your roaming rates will be.
+You can still use your Three phone outside of the Feel At Home zone - again, check Three's website to see if your country is covered and what your roaming rates will be.
 Then you just need to activate roaming: make sure your device is compatible and roaming is switched on, and log onto your Three account to check it's activated there too.